dikortis/LetsTalkETC/Episodes/Episode_2.md

-you ask a dumb question on the colonel list that they pretty much chew you up but that sounds like what you're saying is the EPC devs the you guys aren't like that so it more welcoming is that right
+you ask a dumb question on the colonel list that they pretty much chew you up but that sounds like what you're saying is the ETCdevs the you guys aren't like that so it more welcoming is that right

 **Elaine:**
-yeah I don't have much I mean I don't have any expand experience them contributing to the Linux kernel but i mean i've heard mixed stories about that but regardless over here yeah everyone is you know very patient and will I answer dumb questions
+yes I don't have much I mean I don't have any expand experience them contributing to the Linux kernel but i mean i've heard mixed stories about that but regardless over here everyone is you know very patient and will I answer dumb questions